 OVER THE PAST DECADE, interveners have been active at an unprecedented level at the Supreme Court of Canada.
 Under Chief Justice McLachlin, the Court has allowed an average of 176 interventions per calendar year, and interveners have made submissions in almost half of the cases heard by the Court.
 Despite the frequency of activity and the resources contributed to the collective intervention effort, the effects on the Court's decision making are poorly understood.
 A growing body of empirical literature examines the effects of amicus curiae at the US Supreme Court.
-The empirical literature is not as developed regarding the effects of intervention on the decision making of the Supreme Court of Canada, although interventions at the Court have been repeatedly discussed in the literature:4 This article aims to expand the understanding of the consequences of the
+The empirical literature is not as developed regarding the effects of interventions at the Court have been repeatedly discussed in the literature.
+This article aims to expand the understanding of the consequences of the

-There were a total of 1,583 interventions allowed by the Court from cases with neutral citations from 2000 SCC 1-2008 SCC 69.
+1. There were a total of 1,583 interventions allowed by the Court from cases with neutral citations from 2000 SCC 1-2008 SCC 69.

-Including cases with neutral citations from 2000 SCC 1-2008 SCC 69, there were 330 appeals in which interveners were heard, out of a total of 674 appeals.
+2. Including cases with neutral citations from 2000 SCC 1-2008 SCC 69, there were 330 appeals in which interveners were heard, out of a total of 674 appeals.